 A: Lived experience is direct personal experience in the subject matter being addressed by the workgroup.
-For example, a workgroup on the topic of homelessness might determine someone has lived experience if that person has experienced homelessness.
-More specifically, an agency might seek perspectives from those communities who disproportionately experience homelessness.
+For example, a workgroup that is focused on the topic of housing instability might determine someone has lived experience if that person has experienced being unhoused.
+More specifically, an agency might seek perspectives from those communities who disproportionately experiencing housing instability.
 Academic, professional, or second-hand knowledge of the subject matter, while valuable, may not considered "lived experience."
 We also recognize that the relevance of "lived experience" can change significantly over time.
 When possible, workgroups should prioritize including members whose lived experience is as recent and as relevant to the subject matter as possible.
 See Definitions section.